-"Incidents such as the one that occurred today strikes the worst fear in the hearts of students and parents," Portland police chief Danielle Outlaw said in a statement.
+"Incidents such as the one that occurred today strikes the worst fear in the hearts of students and parents," Danielle Outlaw, the Portland police chief, said in a statement.
 "The officers and school staff worked together to respond quickly and ensure the safety of all involved.
 I commend the school staff member who displayed quick actions and bravery when he confronted the subject."

 The staff member was identified by local outlets as football coach Keanon Lowe, a former wide receiver for the University of Oregon's football team and analyst for the San Francisco 49ers.